charlieblevins/neocortex/README.md

 # neocortex

-A simplified model of a mammal's neocortex
+A learning system inspired by a mammilian neocortex.